cmtrounce/SwURL/README.md

 # RemoteImageView

 Asyncrounously download and display images declaratively.
-Supports placeholders and image transitions.
+Supports progress indicators, placeholders and image transitions.

 Flexible caching and image fetching done in background.
 Currently tested with basic `List` as seen in Example

-As everyone gets to understand SwiftUI more, this project will evolve and get more features.
+This is an evolving project, if you have any ideas or feedback - feel free to create an issue or get in touch.

 ![Fading Transition!](https://media.giphy.com/media/kFCKkcURNhI0AVG19y/giphy.gif)